TCT-web3/TCT-Geth/develop.md

 ```
 sometimes, we have to access state variables (such as `this.totalSupply`) in the contract we are interacting with.

 First, we could know the storage layout of contract given [this](https://docs.soliditylang.org/en/latest/internals/layout_in_storage.html).
-When we know the offset and slot of the specific variable, we could use `eth_getstorageat()` [refer](https://ethereum.org/en/developers/docs/apis/json-rpc/#eth_getstorageat) to get the value of particular variable.
+When we know the offset and slot of the specific variable, we could use [`eth_getstorageat()`](https://ethereum.org/en/developers/docs/apis/json-rpc/#eth_getstorageat) to get the value of particular variable.
 More details about how to get state variable and mapping struct are [referred here](https://medium.com/@dariusdev/how-to-read-ethereum-contract-storage-44252c8af925).

 since `applyTransaction()` is the entry point right before a tx is executed by evm, we implement feature 2 [here](core/state_processor.go#L114).

 ## Feature 3: path hash
 To get the hash of evm code execution trace in geth client.
+We first get the hash of each opcode type and then concat them as the final path hash.

+Specifically, we add `opTrace []byte // Code trace` in [`EVMInterpreter` struct](core/vm/interpreter.go#L43). and we set several `interpreter.opTrace = append(interpreter.opTrace, toAddr[:]...) //For TCT`in `instruction.go`.